Montville Township High School: Athletics

 The girls' lacrosse team won the overall state championship in 1984, defeating Moorestown Friends School in the tournament final.

 The girls tennis team won the Group III state championship in 2013, defeating Princeton High School in the tournament final.
 The 2013 team beat Moorestown High School 4–1 in the semifinals and moved on to defeat Princeton 4–1 in the finals.

 In 2001, the Montville boys' soccer team won the North II, Group II state sectional title with a 2–1 win in the championship game against Pequannock Township High School in sudden death overtime.
 In 2009, the Montville boys' soccer team tied Madison High School 0–0 in the final of the Morris County tournament.
 The shared title was the first in the program's history.
 The Mustangs went on to win their third ever sectional title, beating Northern Highlands Regional High School 2–0 in the final.
 In 2010, Montville captured the Morris County boys' soccer title outright, winning 1–0 in overtime against Chatham High School.
 The Mustangs also repeated as sectional champions, defeating Wayne Valley High School 5–1 in the section final for their fourth ever title.

 The girls' track team won the Group I indoor relay state championship in 2002.

 In 2003, the Montville Mustang football team set school records with nine wins and six shut outs, winning the first round of the state sectionals before losing in the state semi-final game, earning induction into the Montville Township Hall of Fame in 2011.

 The ice hockey team won the Haas Cup in 2009 and 2018, and won the Halvorsen Cup in 2015.

 The boys' wrestling team won the North I Group III state sectional title in 2009, 2019 and 2020.
 The team won the Group III state championship in 2020.

 The boys' bowling team won the Group III state championship in 2014 and wom the Group II title in 2022.

-In 2014, Meg Hishmeh was hired as the head coach of the boys' ice hockey team to steer the team in a new direction, becoming the first women hockey coach of a boys' team in the state.
+In 2014, Meg Hishmeh was hired as the head coach of the boys' ice hockey team, becoming the first women in the state to serve as hockey coach of a boys' team.